hzeller/simple-fasm/README.md

-  kInfo,        // Got info messages, mostly FYI kNonCritical, // Found strange values, but mostly non-critical FYI kSkipped,     // There were lines that had to be skipped. kError        // Errornous input
+  kInfo,        // Got info messages, mostly FYI kNonCritical, // Found strange values, but mostly non-critical FYI kSkipped,     // There were lines that had to be skipped. kUserAbort,   // The callback returned 'false' to abort. kError        // Errornous input
 };